dalerkd/visimulator/README.md

 * :number	-	move to the cursor to line <number>
 * :w			-	save
 * :q			-	quit
+* :help   - show all the supported commands

 Any feedback or feature request, please use below URL: